 - Cash at any Singapore Post branch offices

-HPS premium top-up, which is credited to your OA is considered a voluntary contribution and is subject to the prevailing CPF Annual Limit.
+You may wish to note that the HPS premium top-up, which is credited to your OA, is considered a voluntary contribution and is subject to the prevailing CPF Annual Limit.

-If you have incoming working contributions that will be credited into your OA within the grace period, and the amount is sufficient to cover your premium shortfall, you may choose not to take any action.
+If you have incoming working contributions that will be credited into your OA within the grace period and can cover your premium shortfall, you may choose not to take any action.
 We will deduct the shortfall from your new working contributions.

-Alternatively, your family member (i.e. your spouse, parent, child or sibling) who co-owns the flat with you can authorise us to use his CPF OA savings to pay for your HPS premium online using his Singpass.
+Alternatively, your family member (that is your spouse, parent, child or sibling) who co-owns the flat with you can authorise us to use their CPF OA savings to pay your HPS premium online using their Singpass.